 - If the customer needs to contact our office or onsite crews, we have email and phone communication available.

-- Payments are made only online or over the phone, thus limiting the exchange of paperwork.
+- You can pay online or over the phone to limit the exchange of paperwork.

 We take extra measure to protect our dedicated staff members

 The crews and other staff members at Ray Arnold Masonry are like family.
 Because our staff is so important to us, we take their safety seriously, too.
-To keep everyone safe, we have put several protocols in place.
+To keep everyone safe from Covid-19, we have put several protocols in place.

 - Our company trucks and shared equipment get a lot of use.
-Because of this, all equipment is wiped down and sanitized daily.
+Because of this, we wipe down and sanitize all equipment daily.

 We are unsure of how long this pandemic will last, but please know that we are still here to serve you in any way we can.
 As has been stated by the CDC and other healthcare professionals, in order to prevent the spread of COVID-19, communities must comply with the necessary safety measures given by the government.
 We are doing our part to follow these safety measures, and we will continue to do so until instructed otherwise.